-The Big Agnes Fly Creek HV UL 2 is an ultralight, three-season two-sleeper that retails for more than double the Kelty Salida 2’s sticker price.
+The Big Agnes Fly Creek HV UL 2 is an ultralight, three-season two-sleeper that retails for more than double the Kelty Salida’s sticker price.
+(It’s also available in one- and three-person configurations.)
 But it’s backed by Big Agnes’ 100% guarantee, which promises to make things right if you’re not completely satisfied with your purchase.

 4. Marmot Limestone 4P

-The Marmot Limestone 4P is a four-person, three-season, two-door tent that’s ideal for family car camping.
+The Marmot Limestone 4P is a four-person, two-door, three-season tent that’s ideal for family car camping.
 At nearly 11 pounds, you won’t want this tent loading down your pack all day, but it’s perfectly manageable for walk-in sites.
 Priced roughly in line with the Big Agnes Fly Creek HV UL 2 but with double the capacity, it’s a solid, quality deal.

 5. REI Co-op Kingdom 6

 While the Kingdom 6 is a great group car camping tent, the redesigned-but-still-tricky setup process means it’s not ideal for novices or campers in a hurry.
-Also, the 2019 model year redesign is not compatible with any earlier model years, a significant drawback for campers looking to cut costs by buying accessories used.
-Also, its three-season rating rules out winter camping.
+Also, the most recent redesign is not compatible with any earlier model years, a significant drawback for campers looking to cut costs by buying accessories used.
+Also, its rating as a three-season tent rules out winter camping.

 On the bright side, the oversized doors have adequate weather protection, and a slew of interior storage options should satisfy everyone sleeping inside.
 If you’re looking for a high-quality car camping tent to fit your entire group, you could do much worse.

-The REI Co-op Half Dome 4 Plus four-sleeper is a more affordable, smaller version of the Kingdom 6, without the center divider.
+The REI Co-op Base Camp 4 Tent four-sleeper is basically a more affordable, smaller version of the Kingdom 6, without the center divider.
 It’s easier to set up and includes two oversized doors for easy access and gear storage.
 Four strategically placed roof vents ensure adequate airflow on muggy nights.
 However, the 48-inch peak height could make for a cramped experience.

-At just over 7 pounds, the Half Dome 4 Plus is light for a car camping tent and heavy for a backpacking tent.
-That said, it’s appropriate for both, though you’ll start to feel its weight on extended backpacking trips over rough terrain.
+At just over 16 pounds, the Half Dome 4 Plus is way too heavy for a backpacking tent but perfect for car camping.
+In a sturdy carrier, it might work on day hikes too, though you’ll begin to feel its weight on extended journeys over rough terrain.

-The Nemo Losi 4 is priced roughly in line with the Kingdom 6; you’ll pay a premium for quality construction and interior space here.
-Think of the added expense as a down payment on Nemo’s generous lifetime warranty.
-If you don’t need four-sleeper capacity, spend a little less for a two- or three-person Losi.
+The Nemo Aurora 2P is priced lower than its ultra-lightweight Big Agnes counterpart, though it’s not exactly worthy of the bargain rack.
+You’ll pay a premium for quality construction and interior space here.
+But think of the added expense as a down payment on Nemo’s generous lifetime warranty.

 8. Kelty Dirt Motel 4